 In 2009 many of Kelly’s family members attended including his mother & father who wrote the Stereosonics a personal letter which is quoted as follows

 “It was rather humbling to hear other people giving such a passionate performance of our son’s songs.
 We spent many years following the Stereophonics before they even became them, and now to hear people like you paying tribute to them, and people we have met at concerts who are as passionate about the band as we are.
 There’s a new album out in November, if you get it, hope there’s a few on it you can add to your set list.
 All the best for your future, we’ve spoke to Kelly and told him about the Stereosonics and that they did you justice.

 Beryl & Oscar”

 Following the sad loss of Stuart Cable on 07.06.2010 Stereosonics felt it important to mark his passing as he was a person who influenced them all deeply and without him the band would not have the music they are so passionate about.
 Stereosonics planned a Stuart Cable Benefit gig in aid of a charity he supported, Ty Hafan, on 23.10.10 at the Cwmaman Institute.
 This gig was a great success with all proceeds from ticket sales to Ty Hafan.
 Once again, Cwmaman done them proud with their support and surprised the stereosonics with some of Kelly’s & Stuart’s family and Stereophonics Bassist, Richard Jones, attending.
 Richard kindly joined the Stereosonics on stage for Bartender and the Thief which was a great honour..

 “We thank all of our fans for continuing to support us as a tribute band and we thank the Stereophonics for making music which inspires us and is a pleasure to perform.
 We look forward to seeing you on the road in the future!

-Stereosonics – Shane, Wayne, Jake, Ian, Owen x
+Stereosonics – Shane, Wayne, Ian, John and Craig x